pasqal-io/Pasqal_Hackathon_Feb25_Team_03/README.md

 ### Optimization of weights (lambda parameters)

 Some strategies for choosing the most suitable lambda parameters are followed.
-The first one is to select them all to be equall as the maximum distance of the distances matrix.
+The first one is to fix all penalties to the maximum distance in the distances matrix.

-### Implementation of more routes
+### Multi-route implementation

 An approach for finding new routes for the same stops which connect all the stops could be to select the new start and end nodes as well as eliminate the previous formed line's start and end nodes.
-Therefore we allow for crossing lines but without starting or ending in the same nodes.
+Therefore, we allow for crossing lines but without starting or ending in the same nodes.

 ## Code Description

 - `get_bus_stops.ipynb`: Jupyter Notebook where we view and generate the amenities from a city.
 We can also visualize the result of QUBOSolver.
 - `PulserQUBOMethods`: Methods for creating the QUBO 1. described above, generate translations between $x_{ij}^{l}$ (adjacency matrix) and $y_{k}$ (QUBO) representations.
 It can also compute the solutions via brute force as well as draw the stops graphs (do not confuse with the nodes $y$ graph) from a given solution.
 - `pulserQUBO.py`: Jupyter Notebook for use the methods from PulserQUBOMethods for given parameters ($N$, $p$ and penalty weights).
-It produces a symmetric $Q$ matrix which can be used for computing the optimization algorithm.
+It produces a symmetric Q matrix which can be used for computing the optimization algorithm.
-- `analog_qaoa.ipynb`: Jupyter Notebook for embeeding of a symmetric $Q$ matrix into a geometrical structure for solving the QUBO with Pulser.
+- `analog_qaoa.ipynb`: Jupyter Notebook for the embedding of a symmetric $Q$ matrix into a geometrical structure.
+Solving the QUBO with Pulser.
 - `data/`: Where input files are stored.
 - `results/`: Where output files are stored.
 - `TSP_Formulation`: Methods for creating the QUBO 2. described above.
-It can generate the Q_matrix, as well as trying different strategies in optimization of lambdas and mixing of different routes.
-Solver by brute force and DWave annealer available.
+It can generate the Q_matrix and try different strategies for optimizing lambdas and mixing routes.
+The solver by brute force and DWave annealer are available.